thoughtowner/films-actors/README.md

 SECRET_KEY=<your_uuid>
 ```

-### 3. Get a token for MYAPIFILMS_KEY on the website https://www.myapifilms.com/imdb.do and paste it into the .env file.
+### 3. Get a token on the website https://www.myapifilms.com/imdb.do and paste it for MYAPIFILMS_KEY into the .env file.

-### 4. Generate any UUID and paste it into the .env file.
+### 4. Generate any UUID and paste it for SECRET_KEY into the .env file.

 ### 5. Launch a project.

-Go to the project folder: `cd films-and-actors-hw`
+Go to the project folder: `cd films-and-actors`
 Launch for the first time: `docker compose up --build`
 In subsequent times: `docker compose up`
 Stop the work: `docker compose stop`
 Reset all project settings: `docker compose down`

-### 6. Go to the website.
+### 6. Go to the path.
 http://0.0.0.0:5000